 We believe that the arts are the soul of our city and that we have an obligation to ensure that all members of our community, particularly those who have been historically underserved and underrepresented, have access to arts experiences that have relevance to their own lives, and are available in their own communities and neighborhoods.
 We believe we are obligated to cultivate, nurture, and empower organizations that serve and represent historically underrepresented people so that these organizations may succeed in their missions and goals.
 We believe that through respect, openness, and transparency, we can create an organization and a community that celebrates the richness of our diversity, embraces inclusion and develops a dynamic support structure for our arts sector.
 We believe that in meeting this obligation, Memphis will grow as a place that attracts and retains talented people and sustainable arts organizations, attracting diverse artists with sustained opportunities to create and perform and ensuring the arts are an integral part of the quality of life of the members of our entire community.

 This statement of our commitment to Equity, Inclusion and Access articulates ArtsMemphis’ commitment to arts investments (grant-making and programs) that advance equity, inclusion and access through and to the arts.
-It also serves as our foundation for our Equity Work Plan addressing specific actions and goals (under development fall 2020).

 Please download our full Equity, Incusion, Access Statement here.